JosephABudd/kickzig/Home.md

 ## Step by step.
 Building a CRUD with kickzig

-## April 3, 2024
+## April 8, 2024

-After rebuilding parts of the front-end of kickzig, I updated this wiki.
+Updated and corrected sqlite references.